-Before you reach for the Lemsip there are natural, and more effective ways to beat a cold, or, at least reduce the symptoms and shorten its duration.
+Before you reach for the Lemsip there are natural, and more effective ways to beat a cold, or, at least dramatically reduce the symptoms and shorten its duration to under 24 hours.

 Vitamin C - does it work?

 Vitamin C works but you have to take a lot – ideally 1 gram (that’s 20 oranges worth) an hour.
 I've done this for years and can usually knock a flu or cold on the head in 12 hours.